CentaurusInfra/mizar/docs/design/mp_arktos.md

     * map subnet object (which is equivalent to net object in Mizar) with pod: ```self.store.pods_net_store[net1][nginx-internal-customerA] = pod object```
 * After Pod creation is completed, update Pod object with new annotations: ```mizar.futurewei.com/network_user_input``` and ```arktos.futurewei.com/network-readiness```.
 * ```mizar.futurewei.com/network_user_input``` will include Mizar network information such as ```vpc name```, ```subnet name``` and ```ip address```
-* ```mizar.futurewei.com/cni-args``` will include tenant information, which will later be used when calling CNI plugin.
 * In cni daemon service, it will retrieve newly created Pod object, and pass in required network configuration.
 See below:

 ```